 - caused by an underlying health problem that can’t be cured

-Talk to your healthcare provider if your pain or other symptoms don’t improve with treatment.
+Talk with your doctor if your pain or other symptoms don’t improve with treatment.